DevOps-Abz/ecs-fargate-terraform/README.md

 ### Future improvements
 - Use Terraform Modules for Modular, reusable, and environment-agnostic infrastructure components
 - Set up better monitoring and alerts with CloudWatch or Prometheus/Grafana dashboards
-- Implement AN Application Load Balancer (ALB) for Traffic routing, health checks, and scalability
 - Incorporate Trivy for Vulnerability scanning for containers and filesystems
 - Create separate dev, stage, and prod environments using Terraform workspaces